CircuitVerse/Interactive-Book/docs/fsm_interactive.md

 6. putting 5$ followed by 5¢ followed by 5¢ => getting a can.

 ## FSM diagram
-Now we translate the options which are listed above into an FSM diagram/flow-chart:
+Now translate the options which are listed above into an FSM diagram/flow-chart:

 {% include fsm.html %}